Shearing (textiles): History

 Most of the Medieval clothing and textiles were processed and finished manually.
-The finishing of English Woolens includes shearing.
+The finishing of English Woollens includes shearing.
 Shearmen were skilled artisans who used to shear the fabric by hand.
 Shearman's job was to nap the cloth manually, using teasels and shears to trim the pile.
 A silky and smooth feeling was produced by the gradual lowering of the nap.
-The process was referred to as "dry shearing."
-It was formerly be an expensive and lengthy process compared to the "wet shearing" that was a rough process.
+The process was referred to as "dry shearing".
+It was formerly an expensive and lengthy process compared to the "wet shearing" that was a rough process.
 During the early 17th century, two shearmen spent two weeks dry shearing three broadcloths.

 Shearing machine

-"Shearing machine" is a machine equipped with shearing cylinder, ledger blade, fluff exhaust, and joint seam sensors.
+A shearing machine is a machine equipped with shearing cylinder, ledger blade, fluff exhaust, and joint seam sensors.
 The machine operates similarly to a lawn mower.
 Seam joint sensors prevent seams from being cut.

 Advantages

 Moleskin and velvet are shorn materials in which pile is cut to a certain level.
 Other than imparting an aesthetic finish, shearing was also used to cut certain deformations, unwanted surface defects such as protruding yarns.
 In the case of polyester blends, a shearing machine is also useful for removing surface beads or naps of dyed fibers.